-The modified intent-to-treat (mITT) population will be defined as all randomized patients with a baseline and at least 1 postbaseline assessment of mesopic, high contrast UNVA and will be analyzed as randomized.
+The modified intent-to-treat (mITT) population is defined as all randomized patients with a baseline and at least 1 post baseline assessment of mesopic, high contrast, UNVA and will be analyzed as randomized.
 The efficacy variables will be analyzed using the mITT population.